qingkaishi/netlifter/README.md

 ### Run

-Details of Popeye's I/O format can be found [here](https://docs.google.com/document/d/1u80FbynWhiit1cgC0s5sGQcInXIbXNDOs3kEJbGR9VA/edit?usp=sharing).
+Details of how we run Popeye can be found [here](https://docs.google.com/document/d/1u80FbynWhiit1cgC0s5sGQcInXIbXNDOs3kEJbGR9VA/edit?usp=sharing).
 Please refer to benchmarks/readme.txt for more examples.
-Basically, the input is LLVM bitcode with some simple annotations that annotate the byte buffer containing the network message. and the output is the message format in BNF.
+Basically, the input is LLVM bitcode with some simple annotations that annotate the byte buffer containing the network message.
+The output is the message format in BNF.

 Note that when compiling source code to LLVM bitcode, please add `-fno-vectorize -fno-slp-vectorize` to `CFLAGS` and `CXXFLAGS`